CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/tower_builder/tower_builder_1.md

 ```
 ```

-- At the end of the loop, within the function, turn your agent left
+- At the end of the loop, within the function, turn your agent right

 ## Main Code - Part 1